abstractsite/pyblish.com/app/static/views/guide/plugins.md

 - Running your plugin
 - Registering your plugin
 - Trying that again
-- An error we've been waiting forfor)
+- An error we've been waiting for
 - Conclusion
-- Persistently registering pluginsplugin)
+- Persistently registering plugins
  - Via the environment variable
  - Via configuration